Table Of Contents

 Japan is home to some of the best car free riding in the world!

 Most of Japan’s amazing riding comes down to two unique types of roads they have: River Cycling Paths, and Forest Roads called Rindo 林道.
+About half way down this post is a map of all of the River Cycling Paths/Roads in the Kanto Region (Greater Tokyo).

 Why Are There So Many Cycling Paths on the Rivers in Japan?